chanzo/script-launcher/src/README.md

 # Script Launcher

 Script Launcher is a tool, to manage your `package.json` scripts in a more flexible manner.
-Its features are specialized to work on Mac, Linux and Windows.
-You can use the examples from the [table of contents](#table-of-contents) to get familiar with these features.
+Its functions are specialized to work on Mac, Linux and Windows.
+You can use the examples from the [table of contents](#table-of-contents) to get familiar with these functions.

 In a traditional `package.json` you can only run scripts on a per line basis.
 With larger projects that have multiple environments, this can quickly become a hassle and difficult to maintain, like the example below: